-- A. Under the direction and supervision of the Director of The Department of Engineering, Public Works and Facilities Management, the Division of Facilities Management's functions and responsibilities shall include providing general building maintenance to all County buildings, with the exception of the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center, including the functions of stationary engineers, custodial maintenance and general trades, construction management services, and printing and signage services.

-- B. Division head.
-The Director of the Division of Facilities Management shall be the head of the Division and shall be responsible to the Director of the Department of Engineering, Public Works and Facilities Management for its operation.

-- C. Division Organization.

-- (1) Within the Division, there shall be the following Bureaus:

-- (a) Bureau of Custodial Maintenance.

-- (b) Bureau of General Trades.
+- A. Under the direction and supervision of the Director of The Department of Engineering, Public Works and Facilities Management, the Division of Facilities Management's functions and responsibilities shall include providing general building maintenance to all County buildings, with the exception of the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center, including the functions of stationary engineers, custodial maintenance and general trades, construction management services, and printing and signage services. - B. Division head.
+The Director of the Division of Facilities Management shall be the head of the Division and shall be responsible to the Director of the Department of Engineering, Public Works and Facilities Management for its operation. - C. Division Organization. - (1) Within the Division, there shall be the following Bureaus: - (a) Bureau of Custodial Maintenance. - (b) Bureau of General Trades.

-- (c) Bureau of Mechanical Trades.

-- (d) Bureau of Construction Management.

-- (e) Bureau of Print Services.

-- (2) Bureau Chief.
-The Chief of each Bureau shall be the head of the bureau and shall be responsible to the Director of the Division of Facilities Management. - (3) Bureau of Custodial Maintenance's functions shall include providing custodial and janitorial services for all County buildings, with the exception of the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center, and providing custodial and janitorial services for all park facilities. - (4) Bureau of General Trades' functions shall include providing technical and mechanical services for the safe and efficient operation of heating, ventilating, air-conditioning, plumbing and electrical systems of County buildings with the exception of the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center. - (5) Bureau of Mechanical Trades' functions shall include maintaining and operating the heating, ventilating and air-conditioning systems in all County buildings, with the exception of the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center. - (6) The Bureau of Construction Management's functions and responsibilities shall include supervising construction projects on all County-owned facilities and preserving, caring for, laying out, constructing and improving park and recreational facilities, the Watchung Reservation and open spaces. - (7) The Bureau of Print Services' functions shall include operating, facilitating and supervising the County's printing & duplication services and signage services.
+- (c) Bureau of Mechanical Trades. - (d) Bureau of Construction Management. - (e) Bureau of Print Services. - (f) Bureau of Correctional Facilities Maintence - (2) Bureau Chief.
+The Chief of each Bureau shall be the head of the bureau and shall be responsible to the Director of the Division of Facilities Management. - (3) Bureau of Custodial Maintenance's functions shall include providing custodial and janitorial services for all County buildings, with the exception of the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center, and providing custodial and janitorial services for all park facilities. - (4) Bureau of General Trades' functions shall include providing technical and mechanical services for the safe and efficient operation of heating, ventilating, air-conditioning, plumbing and electrical systems of County buildings with the exception of the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center. - (5) Bureau of Mechanical Trades' functions shall include maintaining and operating the heating, ventilating and air-conditioning systems in all County buildings, with the exception of the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center. - (6) The Bureau of Construction Management's functions and responsibilities shall include supervising construction projects on all County-owned facilities and preserving, caring for, laying out, constructing and improving park and recreational facilities, the Watchung Reservation and open spaces. - (7) The Bureau of Print Services' functions shall include operating, facilitating and supervising the County's printing & duplication services and signage services. - (8) The Bureau of Correctional Facilities Maintenance shall be responsible for performing all preventive, predictive, corrective, and life cycle maintenance for buildings which comprise the Orischello Correctional Facility (Union County Jail) and the George W. Herlich Juvenile Detention Center.